barbmariana/store-api-spring-java/README.md

 Create an store API where we can do the basic CRUD requests using JAVA and Spring Boot.

 ## Goal
 Modeling the store entities and uses.
-Use Spring suit to develop the application.

 ## Technologies
 Java, Spring Boot, Spring Web, Spring Suite, Postman